rishikarri/MyReactInterviewGuide/README.md

 ### What is React?

 It is a JavaScript library for building User Interfaces.
+It follows the component based approach which helps in building reusable UI components.
+It was built by Facebook.

 ### What is a React Element?

 A React Element describes what you want to see on the screen.
 It isn't the ACUAL THING you see on the screen, but rather is an object representation of a DOM node.

-What is a DOM node?

-What is the DOM?

 ### What Happens when you call setState?